 Boisvert continues, “In a modern budget, food is the only thing you can really flex.
 Rent is rent, phones cost what they cost, but you can cut a food budget.
 It’s upsetting to me that people in a country like Canada are forced to make those choices.
 People often share what they’re going through when they pick up their food, and truly, it’s so hard.
 They have a little cry sometimes, and they tell us what a difference it makes to have a little help.”

-“We know that the most important time for development for children is under the age of 5,” shares Fréchette, who is in charge of the Early Childhood Nutrition program .
+“We know that the most important time for development for children is under the age of 5,” shares Fréchette, who oversees the Early Childhood Nutrition program.
 “We’ve started small, but we’re now providing pre-made healthy meals for little ones to take with them to preschool.
-Those families also get a book to read together, and a little activity, too.
+Those families also get a book to read together, and a little activity booklet, too.
 There’s a monthly theme, and we’ve gotten wonderful support from social workers, nurses, dieticians and teachers who offered us more ways to help families in Ste.
 Anne.”